Appearance

 Backend: Single-Process Monolith

-The API server runs everything in one Nitro process.
-Plugins start in filename order:
+The API server runs everything in one Hono process.
+All bootstrap logic lives in a single file (src/bootstrap.ts) that runs each step in order:

 Workers